zeebe-io/enhancements/ZEP000-prevent-ood.md

 * Start ElasticSearch container.
 * Wait until brokers start exporting and eventually reclaims the disk space.
 * Verify that brokers starts accepting the requests.

+We should also test if the scenario where the broker is out of disk space on start up.

 # Drawbacks
 [drawbacks]: #drawbacks